Are you ready to discover your college program?

 Coding bootcamps provide a scheduled, highly structured learning environment with experienced instructors guiding you from start to finish.

 Most bootcamp applicants need little or no prior coding experience.
-When bootcamps require skills testing, they typically offer free pre-bootcamp courses designed to fill these knowledge gaps.
+When bootcamps require skills testing, they typically offer bootcamp prep courses designed to fill these knowledge gaps.
 An applicant may also need to complete an interview to discuss whether a coding bootcamp suits their personal and professional aspirations.

 Independent providers and university-affiliated programs provide coding bootcamps.
 School-affiliated programs do not award college credit or qualify for federal financial aid.
 This guide primarily focuses on independent providers.